CelesteClassic/everhorn/README.md

 Currently only 64-bit Windows is supported, Linux and Mac are possible but only if you beg me (@avi) for it - cross-platform stuff is pain.

 1. Install [love2d 11.*](https://love2d.org/) (use installer)
-2. Press the green Code button at the top of this page and download the .zip with the latest version
+2. Press the green Code button at the top of this page and download the .zip with the latest version, or clone the repository with git
 3. Extract the zip
 4. Double-click `everhorn.bat` to run it

 # How it works

 Everhorn is a room-based editor, like Ahorn.
-It is able to open and save vanilla Celeste carts, splitting them into 16x16 rooms, but its true power is revealed when using [evercore](https://github.com/CelesteClassic/evercore).
+While it is able to open and save vanilla Celeste carts, splitting them into 16x16 rooms, its true power is revealed when using [evercore](https://github.com/CelesteClassic/evercore).
 To get started with an *evercore*-based cart, you need to open up the code in it, find the place where `levels` and `mapdata` are defined and surround them in `--@begin` and `--@end` comments like this:

 ```lua
 --@begin